* Geithner has concerns over proposed bank limits--sources

-They come as the administration has sharpened its rhetoric against Wall Street where the announcement was met with disdain.
+The administration had already sharpened its rhetoric against Wall Street where the announcement was met with disdain.
 Bank shares slid and the dollar fell against other currencies.
 [ID:nN21145261]

-The proposals were largely driven by Volcker, a former Federal Reserve chairman who has repeatedly advocated putting curbs on big financial firms to limit their ability to do harm.
+The proposals were largely driven by Volcker, a former Federal Reserve chairman who for more than a year has advocated curbs on big financial firms to limit their ability to do harm.

 The White House official said Obama’s economic team considered the concern that proprietary trading was not at the heart of the problems that fueled the financial crisis.

 But it concluded that reform needed to be about more than just fighting the last war, it needed to address sources of future risk as well, the official said.

 Lawrence White, a professor at New York University’s Stern School of Business and a former regulator, said Obama’s proposals were “a solution to the wrong problem.”